arifaulana22/Income-Prediction/README.md

 # Income-Prediction

-# Enhancing the Airbnb Performance through Price Prediction and Market Segmentation using Machine Learning

 welfare and social inequality in society is still a problem. what causes the factors and solutions must be emerged.

 ## Objective